jumosqu12/ScreenPlayArchitecture/README.md

 # Tasks

-The Scaffolding ScreenPlay Architecture plugin will allow you run 8 tasks:
+The Scaffolding Screenplay Architecture plugin enables you to run 8 tasks:

 ## Generate Project

-The **`screenPlayArchitecture | spa`** task will generate a ScreenPlay architecture structure in your project, this task has 3 optional parameters; `projectName` , `groupId` and `principalPackage`.
+The **`screenPlayArchitecture | spa`** task generates a Screenplay Architecture structure in your project.
+This task includes three optional parameters: `projectName` , `groupId` and `principalPackage`.
-If you run this task on an existing project it will override the `build.gradle` file.
+If you run this task in an existing project, it will override the `build.gradle` file.

 - **`projectName`** `= ProjectName`: This parameter is going to specify name of the project. `Default value = Screenplay_architecture`
 - **`groupId`** `= <your.company.domain>`: You can specify your domain, this parameter going to use for package structure. `Default value = co.com.bancolombia.certificacion`
-- **`principalPackage`** `= package container`: This parameter going to like package container and is a complement for groupId. `Default value = screen`
+- **`principalPackage`** `= package container`: This parameter acts as a package container and complements the.
+ `Default value = screen`
 - **`type`** `= choose between REST or UX`: This parameter going to specify type automation will be create. `Default value = UX`